Snagit

 Snagit (formerly SnagIt) is screen capture and screen recording software for Windows and macOS.
 It is created and developed by TechSmith and was first launched in 1990.
 Snagit is available in English, French, German, Japanese, Portuguese and Spanish versions.

 Snagit replaces the native print screen function and extends it with additional features.

 Features

 The features are structured around the three main steps of the software workflow: capture, edit and share.

+Capture

-First step is to capture an image (or record a video) with Snagit Capture.
-This is accomplished through a variety of image capture methods, including fullscreen selection, specific region selection, menu selection, text recognition (OCR with Grab text) and panoramic selection.
+Snagit Capture allows the user to capture an image or record a video.
+There are various capture methods, including fullscreen selection, specific region selection, menu selection, text recognition (OCR with Grab text) and panoramic selection.
 Alternatively, the software can record a video (from a specific region or fullscreen).

-Second step is to edit into Snagit Editor the captured image where it can be resized, annotated or given some other effects (borders...).
-Another feature is to create a video from captured images (narrating a set of screenshots).

-Third step is to share the produced image (or video), as a local file (PNG, JPEG, HEIF, WebP, MP4...), to another application (Microsoft Outlook, Apple Mail, Camtasia...) or to upload it online (YouTube, Google Drive, FTP...).